 - comply with a range of other financial management obligations throughout the year

-- as part of the above, meet all relevant requirements in the FMA and related Standing Directions, Financial Reporting Directions and other requirements issued by issued by the Department of Treasury and Finance.
+- as part of the above, meet all relevant requirements in the FMA and related Standing Directions, Financial Reporting Directions and other requirements issued by the Department of Treasury and Finance.

 - Note that being a public body under the FMA is different to being a public entity under the Public Administration Act.
 Most major DELWP agencies are both.